jensawyer/jensawyer.github.io/src/content/about.md

 I’m Jennifer Sawyer - an engineer and linguist who loves to travel.
 The full screen photos here are from some of my favorite trips because exploring new places and ideas has always shaped how I think and create.
+(Refresh for new photos)

 My path from theoretical linguistics into computer science started in 2010 with a multilingual feature grammar for Germanic languages, built on top of Regulus, a Prolog-based toolkit open-sourced from NASA that powered the first spoken dialog